Medicine in the American Civil War: New Practices Adopted During the War

 Many new medicinal and medical practices were adopted during the civil war.
-One of such practices was the sterilization to clean and sanitize tools between medical procedures.
-Ignaz Semmelweis, a physician from Vienna, made the realization in 1847 that diseases were being transferred between patients through contaminated materials.
-While this was initially ignored by the medical community, medical professionals came to realize its importance and started to implement preventions in their practices.
+One such practice was sterilization to clean and sanitize tools between medical procedures.
+Ignaz Semmelweis, a physician from Vienna, discovered in 1847 that contaminated materials transmitted diseases among patients.
+Although the medical community initially ignored this, medical professionals came to realize its importance and started to implement preventions in their practices.
 This led to Joseph Lister, a British surgeon, developing a method of sterilization to clean tools in the 1860s by soaking the medical tools in carbolic acid.
-Many physicians in Britain were slow to using this practice however it became more widely used in practice by medical professionals in America.
+Many physicians in Britain were slow to use this practice, but it became more widely used by medical professionals in America.